CastroForGeorgia/Help/resources/housing/housing-choice-voucher-program.md

 Participants can choose their own housing, including single-family homes, townhouses, and apartments, as long as the housing meets program requirements.

+---

+## Eligibility

+To qualify for the Housing Choice Voucher Program, applicants must meet the following criteria:

+- **Income Limits**: Household income must not exceed the limits set by the program.
+For detailed eligibility information, visit the [Applicant Information][7] page.

+- **Family Composition**: Open to individuals, families, seniors, and persons with disabilities.

+- **Citizenship Status**: Must be a U.S. citizen or have eligible immigration status.

+- **Criminal Background**: Certain criminal histories may disqualify applicants.

+- **Eviction History**: Applicants should not have been evicted from public housing or terminated from another Housing Choice Voucher Program for violating program requirements.

+---

+## Application Process

+1. **Check Waiting List Availability**: Visit the [Housing Choice Voucher][1] page to see if applications are currently being accepted.

+2. **Submit an Application**:

+   - **Online**: When the waiting list is open, complete the application through the [Applicant Portal][7].

+   - **Assistance**: If you require special accommodations due to a disability, contact DCA for assistance.

+   - **Application Guide**: Refer to the [Applicant Information][7] page for guidance.

+3. **Confirmation**: After submitting your application, you will receive a confirmation number.

+4. **Waiting List Placement**:

+   - Applicants are placed on the waiting list based on the date and time of their application.

+   - Some preferences may apply, such as for veterans or persons experiencing homelessness.

+5. **Notification**: DCA will notify you when your application reaches the top of the waiting list.

+6. **Eligibility Verification**:

+   - Provide necessary documentation, including proof of income and identification.

+   - Attend an eligibility interview if required.

+7. **Voucher Issuance**: If eligible, you will receive a Housing Choice Voucher indicating the bedroom size for which your family qualifies.

+8. **Housing Search**:

+   - Find suitable housing that meets DCA's Housing Quality Standards.

+   - The landlord must agree to participate in the HCV Program.

+9. **Lease and Contract Signing**:

+   - Sign a lease agreement with the landlord.

+   - DCA will enter into a Housing Assistance Payments (HAP) contract with the landlord.

+10. **Ongoing Participation**:

+    - Comply with program rules and lease terms.

+    - Report any changes in income or family composition.

+    - Recertify annually.

+---

+## Participant Obligations

+Participants in the Housing Choice Voucher Program must:

+- **Pay a Portion of Rent**: Typically 30% of your adjusted monthly income.

+- **Maintain the Unit**: Keep the property in good condition and report any issues to the landlord.

+- **Comply with Lease Terms**: Follow all rules and conditions set by the lease agreement.

+- **Report Changes**: Notify DCA immediately if there are changes to income, assets, or family size.

+For additional details, visit the [Participants][4] page.

+---

 ## Key Links and Resources

 ### Internal Resources